Constraining New Physics Models with Isotope Shift Spectroscopy: Introduction

-\paragraph{Introduction} The standard model of particle physics (SM) is one of the most successful scientific theories.
+The standard model of particle physics (SM) is one of the most successful scientific theories.
 Yet, it cannot be a complete description of nature because, for example, it does not provide a viable dark matter candidate and cannot account for the observed baryon asymmetry of the universe.
+Yet, the energy scale associated with new physics (NP) is unknown and therefore the experimental program for physics beyond the SM should be as broad as possible.
 Colliders are one of the main tools to study elementary particles and the LHC is pushing forward the energy frontier.
-A complementary and vital role is played by low-energy precision experiments.
-In this context, atomic physics has been mostly used to test violation of fundamental laws such as parity violation~(see, {\it e.g.},~\cite{Porsev:2009pr,Tsigutkin:2009zz,PhysRevA.81.032114,Leefer:2014tga,Versolato:2011zza,Dzuba:2012kx,Roberts:2014bka,Jungmann:2014kia}), Lorentz symmetry violation~\cite{Dzuba:2015xva,Flambaum:2015rwt} and even the time variation of fundamental constants of nature~\cite{Godun:2014naa,Rosenband1808}.

-It was recently proposed in Ref.~\cite{Delaunay:2016brc} that atomic physics can also constrain the Higgs couplings to electrons and neutrons.
-In the following we explore the power of the suggested measurement to set bounds on a broader set of physics scenarios beyond the SM (BSM).
+A complementary and vital role is played by low-energy, precision and/or high-intensity experiments, which require a joint effort of the particle, atomic, and nuclear physics communities.
+The MeV-GeV scale is already efficiently probed by a variety of high-intensity experiments \cite{Alexander:2016aln, Essig:2009nc, Essig:2010xa, Batell:2009yf, Batell:2009di, Izaguirre:2014dua, Dobrescu:2014ita, Coloma:2015pih, Frugiuele:2017zvx,Flacke:2016szy}.
+The existence of new sub-MeV degrees of freedom can instead be probed by both astrophysical observations and precision experiments.
+In this context, atomic physics observables play an important role.
+For example, atomic precision measurements can be used to constrain interactions beyond the SM (BSM), see e.g.\ Refs.~\cite{Jaeckel:2010xx,Ficek:2016qwp}.
+In a broader context, atomic physics probes have been used to test the violation of fundamental laws such as parity (see e.g.\ Refs.~\cite{Porsev:2009pr, Tsigutkin:2009zz, PhysRevA.81.032114, Leefer:2014tga, Versolato:2011zza, Dzuba:2012kx, Roberts:2014bka, Jungmann:2014kia}), Lorentz symmetry~\cite{Dzuba:2015xva, Flambaum:2015rwt} and even the time variation of fundamental constants of nature~\cite{Godun:2014naa, Rosenband1808}.
+A new proposal to constrain NP using isotope shift measurements was presented in Ref.~\cite{Delaunay:2016brc}.
+In Ref.~\cite{Berengut:2017zuo} this proposal was detailed and it was shown that it can constrain new light degrees of freedom mediating long- and intermediate-range spin-independent interactions between electrons and neutrons.
+These new interactions cause a frequency shift that is factorized to a high degree into a product of a function that solely depends on the electronic degrees of freedom and a function that depends on the nuclear physics ones.
+Within the validity of this factorization, a linear relation between isotope shifts of different transitions is obtained.
+This is known as \emph{King linearity}~\cite{King:63,King:13}.
+New interactions mediated by light mediators that couple electrons to neutrons generally lead to a non-linear relation~\cite{Delaunay:2016brc}.
+We shall denote such an effect as King Linearity Violation (KLV).
+The absence of a deviation from linearity allows to constrain the New Physics contributions.
+Existing measurements of isotope shifts cannot probe so far unconstrained regions of parameter space, but the projected sensitivity allows to explore regions presently left unconstrained.
+The goal of this work is to investigate how this statement applies to specific models where couplings to other SM particles (in addition to the electron and neutron couplings) and thereby additional constraints become relevant.